chowt8/chowt8.github.io/README.md

 # portfolio
-website of professional design work
+This is my website of professional design work that I coded from scratch.
-Yeah, this is my portfolio I guess.